nthang2/Reserver-prediction/README.md

 The preprocessed data is split into training and testing sets using the train_test_split function from the scikit-learn library.
 We allocate 30% of the data for testing, while the remaining 70% is used for training the machine learning models.

 ## 3.2 Implementation

+**NOTE**: reservation cancelled - denoted by class 0, not cancelled, denoted by class 1

 ### 1, K-NN